Decluttering: Spring Cleaning with Intention

 Yes, I said BOLD.

-We are awakening to our highest selves, our deepest desires, and our boldest dreams.
+At this stage in my life I feel as if I am awakening to my highest self, my deepest desires, and my boldest dreams.
 I have found that cleaning, clearing, and decluttering helps me release so much more than the items around me.
-Intentional decluttering can be a bold step in self-discovery, healing, and personal growth.
+Intentional decluttering has been a bold step in my self-discovery, healing, and personal growth.

 Many psychologists have studied the correlation between clutter and its link to trauma, and I can say with complete transparency that this rings true for me.
 If you would like to explore more on this topic, here is a great video to get you started: How Clutter Is Linked to Trauma - Taking the First Step to Understanding.
 We could also talk about clutter in terms of consumerism and culture, and if you’d like to go down that rabbit hole here’s a great documentary you can watch: Minimalism: A Documentary About the Important Things

-I encourage you to boldly step into your closets, your cabinets, and the corners of your heart and mind that need clarity.
+I encourage you to boldly step into your closets, your cabinets, and the corners of your heart.
+Decluttering may just be the thing that helps you release and reconnect with the deepest part of yourself.

 Drop me a private message and tell me:

-• Will you take on this Spring-Cleaning challenge?
+If you will take on this Spring-Cleaning challenge?

 P.S.

-The second photo is after I decluttered — a process that took me about a year, and proof that just doing a little bit at a time is better than not taking any action at all.
-As within so without.
+The second photo is after I decluttered.
+The entire process took me about a year, and I’m proof that just doing a little bit at a time is better than not taking any action at all.
 Take your time.
-Be gentle with yourself.
+And be gentle with yourself.

 #clearing #decluttering #SpringReset #LetsGrowTogether